dotsara/link-log/README.md

 * **proprioception**: "…is the sense of the relative position of one's own parts of the body and strength of effort being employed in movement" ([Wikipedia](https://en.wikipedia.org/wiki/Proprioception)), from [Digging Deeper: Stretching](https://www.elitefts.com/education/rehab-recovery/digging-deeper-stretching/)
 * `pushInsteadOf`, `insteadOf` in a coworker's `~/.gitconfig`: https://git-scm.com/docs/git-config#git-config-urlltbasegtinsteadOf
    - I'm not sure I interact with open-source repos often enough for this to be useful for me, but still, nifty.

+---

+* Is Donkey Kong a gorilla…?
+Turns out, no, an [ape-like creature](https://en.m.wikipedia.org/wiki/Donkey_Kong)